taulazer/tau/README.md

 For new ideas and features, we would prefer for you to write an issue before trying to add it to show the maintainers.

 ## License
-osu!tau is licenced under the [MIT](https://opensource.org/licenses/MIT) License.
-For licensing information, refer to the [license file](https://github.com/Altenhh/tau/blob/master/LICENSE) regarding what is permitted regarding the codebase of osu!tau.
+tau is licenced under the [MIT](https://opensource.org/licenses/MIT) License.
+For licensing information, refer to the [license file](https://github.com/Altenhh/tau/blob/master/LICENSE) regarding what is permitted regarding the codebase of tau.

 The licensing here does not directly apply to [osu!](https://github.com/ppy/osu), as it is bound to its own licensing.
 What is reflected in our licensing *may* not be allowed in the [osu!](https://github.com/ppy/osu) github repository.